vmoravec/cct/README.md

   end
   ```

-  This look for the feature with name `Admin node`, defines a `rake` task with name
+  It looks up the feature with name `Admin node`, creates a `rake` task with name
   `:ntp` within the namespace `:admin`.
 To call this task you need to type:

   ```